7 Relationship Tips To Be Great

 So today’s post is a few areas I’ve collected and actually reminding myself about so I’m going to share those with you.

-I hope you’ll get something from mine.
+I hope you’ll get something from me.

 Transparency and Honesty

-I’ve written times that the cardinal ‘rule of thumb’ in any relationship is transparency of yourself with your partner or spouse.
+I’ve written times that the cardinal ‘rule of thumb’ in any relationship is the transparency of yourself with your partner or spouse.
 And it’s also an easy one to let slip, in difficult times too.

 I know I speak of it often and I also know I fail in walking the talk, at times.

 Interestingly, though there are also the nuances of how men and women communicate, that get in the way.

 By that I mean, each gender gives off signals within our language when it’d be so much easier to verbalize exactly what we each mean.